wlads/reefpoints/source/posts/2014-09-19-building-quality-into-our-projects.md

 <b>Practice #2 - Pair Programing / Code Reviews -

 Sometimes (usually) two heads are better than one.
 Pair Programming is exactly as it is described.
 Two engineers team up to work side by side on a single unit of code (or feature.)
-In a 2013 article published by the Economist a study conducted by Laurie Williams of the University of Utah showed “...paired programmers are 15% slower than two independent individual programmers, while "error-free" code increased from 70% to 85%.
+In a 2013 article published by the Economist a study conducted by Laurie Williams of the University of Utah showed “<i>...paired programmers are 15% slower than two independent individual programmers, while "error-free" code increased from 70% to 85%.
 Since testing and debugging are often many times more costly than initial programming, this is an impressive result.
-Pairs typically consider more design alternatives than programmers working alone, and arrive at simpler, more maintainable designs; they also catch design defects early.”
+Pairs typically consider more design alternatives than programmers working alone, and arrive at simpler, more maintainable designs; they also catch design defects early.</i>”

 Additionally, Code Reviews by a peer or more senior engineer serve to ensure that the code being written meets agreed best practices and that mistakes of the past don’t get reintroduced.